Bytebit-Org/fitumi/DOCUMENTATION.md

 `callBehaviorOptions.andThen`\
 Points to clone of the source `CallMatchOptions` for this `CallBehaviorOptions` instance which will allow further call behaviors to be\
 configured to have lower precedence than the current behavior being configured

+### CallResultOptions
+`callResultOptions:once()`\
+Sets this call behavior to only be used once, then discarded to make way for other matching call behaviors
+#### Returns
+A reference back to the same `CallResultOptions` instance

+`callResultOptions:twice()`\
+Sets this call behavior to only be used twice, then discarded to make way for other matching call behaviors
+#### Returns
+A reference back to the same `CallResultOptions` instance

+`callResultOptions:numberOfTimes(numberOfTimes)`\
+Sets this call behavior to only be used exactly the number of times specified, then discarded to make way for other matching call behaviors
+#### Returns
+A reference back to the same `CallResultOptions` instance

+`callResultOptions.andThen`\
+Points to clone of the source `CallMatchOptions` for this `CallResultOptions` instance which will allow further call behaviors to be\
+configured to have lower precedence than the current behavior being configured

 ## Checking for writes to a faked table